 16, 1972 at Bloomington, IN.
 Wendi attended school in Waukesha, WI and Florence,

 SC.
 She graduated from Florence High School and received a BA degree in Marketing

 from the University of South Carolina.
 She worked for several years in the telecom

 industry.
 On May 14, 2005, she married David Codacovi at Wright by the Sea,

 Delray Beach, FL.
-(Dave had a daughter by a previous marriage: Gabrielle Codacovi.
+(Dave had a daughter from a previous marriage: Gabrielle Codacovi.

-Both were born in the Washington D.C. area.
-They lived in Reston, VA for the
+Gabrielle who graduated from the University of Tampa.
+Tampa, FL) They lived in Reston, VA for the

 first four years of their marriage and then moved to Boca Raton, FL in 2009.